Advice From Your Future Self: An Exercise That Can Change Your Life

 • What should I stop putting off?

-And now… let’s shift the perspective to something more positive.
+Let’s shift the perspective to something more positive.

 Step 2: Your Best Possible Life